What is Medicare?

 Co-treatment may be appropriate when therapists of different disciplines determine that they can better address a patient’s treatment goals if they provide their various individual treatments during a single session.
 (Check out these examples.)
-Medicare has different rules regarding co-treatment.
-For Part A, the rules deal with services provided in skilled nursing facilities, and for Part B, the rules apply to outpatient services provided in clinics, private practices, hospital outpatient facilities and, in some cases, skilled nursing facilities.
+Medicare has different rules for co-treatment based on coverage type and setting:

-- Part B: Therapists cannot bill separately for the same or different service provided to the same patient at the same time.
+Therapists who practice in outpatient facilities, private practices, and skilled nursing facilities that bill under Medicare part B cannot bill separately for the same or different service provided to the same patient at the same time.
 Essentially, therapists must limit total billing time to the exact length of the session, so a therapist of one discipline may bill for the entire service or co-treating therapists of different disciplines may divide the service units.
-Per the ASHA Leader, “Because SLPs usually bill treatment codes that represent a session (rather than an amount of time), and because Medicare has no published minimum/maximum session length, the SLP would bill for one untimed session.”
+In the case of a PT or OT co-treating with an SLP, ASHA has this to say: “Because SLPs usually bill treatment codes that represent a session (rather than an amount of time), and because Medicare has no published minimum/maximum session length, the SLP would bill for one untimed session.”
 The OT or PT would then bill “the timed treatment codes for the occupational or physical therapy.”

 According to joint guidelines developed by the American Speech-Language-Hearing Association (ASHA), American Occupational Therapy Association (AOTA), and American Physical Therapy Association (APTA), for both Medicare Part A and B, therapists should only co-treat a patient when coordination between two disciplines benefits the patient.
 Therapists should never co-treat for “scheduling convenience.”
+As Castin explained, it’s also important to note that while “therapists often opt to co-treat for safety reasons...simply having a second person on hand to act as a contact guard (i.e., to prevent falls) is not enough to justify billing for a second therapist's services.”
 Furthermore, documentation must clearly indicate the rationale for co-treatment and specify the goals each therapist will address through this method of intervention.
 Each therapist should document co-treatment sessions as such, specifically detailing which goals the team of therapists addressed and how the patient progresses.
 Lastly, therapists should limit therapy services performed during one treatment session to two disciplines.